-Unexcused absences shall result when a student is absent for shopping trips, vacations, pleasure trips, truancy (skipping class), suspension or dismissal from school, or other avoidable absences without pre-arrangement for an excused absence.
+Unexcused absences (not limited to the following) shall result when a student is absent for shopping trips, vacations, pleasure trips, truancy (skipping class), suspension or dismissal from school, or other avoidable absences without pre-arrangement for an excused absence.
 An accumulation of three (3) unexcused "late to school" and/or "early check-outs" will result in one (1) unexcused absence.
 (Section 7.506)